 - Use the SOQI Products Daily to promote relaxation, circulation, lymphatic movement, and improve overall cellular energy.

 There is no longer a debate on how intestinal dysbiosis and poor gut health (microbiome) affects our health.
 Numerous studies are tied to inflammation, type 2 diabetes, autoimmune disorders, certain types of cancer, and even chronic pain.
 Download our E-Book on How to Improve Gut Health and Reduce Inflammation for more natural tips.
-For more information on Healthy Living join our free 13 Week Healthy Habits Challenge.
+For more information on Healthy Living join our 13 Week Healthy Habits Challenge.

 Remember a Toxic Environment + Toxic Gut = Toxic Health!